-The Jacobus was the compilation of hagiographical texts devoted to the cult of the Apostle Saint James of Compostela.
-Sometimes referred to as the Codex Calixtinus, named after the Pope who was proposed as its author, the text is consisted of five books.
-The final book which describes the pilgrimage has come to be known as the Pilgrim’s Guide, it begins with these words: “There are four roads which, leading to Santiago, converge to form a single road at Puente la Reina, in Spanish territory”.
+The Jacobus is the compilation of hagiographical texts devoted to the cult of the Apostle Saint James of Compostela.
+Sometimes referred to as the Codex Calixtinus, named after the Pope who was proposed as its author, the text consists of five books.
+The final book, which describes the pilgrimage, has come to be known as the Pilgrim’s Guide.
+It begins with these words: “There are four roads which, leading to Santiago, converge to form a single road at Puente la Reina, in Spanish territory”.

-It is hard to consider that it was possible to use it in the form of a guide for travellers in any modern sense and indeed its purpose remains obscure.
+As a manuscript copied in monastic scriptoria, it is inconceivable that it it was intended as a guide for travellers in any modern sense and indeed its actual purpose remains somewhat obscure.

 It consists of eleven chapters of uneven length.
 The first chapter defines the four roads through France, which meet at Puente la Reina.
 They are the roads from Arles, Le Puy, Vézelay and Tours, each defined by the principal shrines they passed through.

 The next chapter breaks down the stages of the Spanish road into a total of thirteen days’ journey, listing some of the towns and chapter three continues in the same vein with a greater degree of detail occasionally passing praiseworthy or helpful comments on the named places.

 As the author puts it “If I have sparingly enumerated the above towns and day’s journey, it was in order that the pilgrims who depart for Santiago, having listened to all this, may try to anticipate the expenses necessary for their travel.”